lucasjoliveau/doc/fr/developer/howtos/website_themes/translations.md

 # Translations

-With Odoo, you can translate your website into different languages.
+With Konvergo ERP, you can translate your website into different languages.

 In this chapter, you will learn how to: